my0916/STRT2/README.md

 - [Subread](http://subread.sourceforge.net/)

 ## Requirements
 - Illumina BaseCalls files (.bcl).
-The basecalls directory should be like this:
+The basecalls directory contents should be like this:
 ```
   ├── L001
   ├── L002